Table of Contents

 - Those disclosures made to a party seeking directory information

-- The statement will be maintained as part of the student's education records as long as the contested portion is maintained.
-If Fresno Pacific University discloses the contested portion of the record, it must also disclose the statement.
+- The statement will be maintained as part of the student’s education records if the contested portion is maintained.
+If Fresno Pacific University discloses the contested portion of the record it must also disclose the statement.

-- If Fresno Pacific University decides that the information is inaccurate, misleading, or in violation of the student's right of privacy, it will amend the record and notify the student, in writing, that the record has been amended.
+- If Fresno Pacific University decides that information is inaccurate, misleading, or in violation of the student’s right of privacy, it will amend the record and notify the student in writing, that the record has been amended.